RussellValiant/RoonApi/README.md

 # RoonApi
 C# Roon API

-The RoonTestApi sample shows usage of the imlemented RoonApi interfaces and also shows how to implemement source and volume control.
+TestRoonApi sample shows usage of the imlemented RoonApi interfaces and also shows how to implemement source and volume control.
+TestRoonApiUWP shows startup and initialisation in an UWP app.

 RoonControlAdaptorUnDok.cs implements a real world source and volume controller for UnDok (Frontier Silicon) devices.